 Billy Graham honored at US Capitol ceremony

-President Trump, House Speaker Paul Ryan, R-Wis., and Senate Majority Leader Mitch McConnell, R-Ky., were among those who arrived to pay their respects to the late evangelist Billy Graham -- who was to lie in honor at the U.S. Capitol Wednesday.
+President Trump, House Speaker Paul Ryan, R-Wis., and Senate Majority Leader Mitch McConnell, R-Ky., were among those who paid their respects to the late evangelist Billy Graham -- who was lying in honor at the U.S. Capitol Wednesday.

 Graham’s pine casket arrived at the Capitol surrounded by family as lawmakers from both sides of the aisle gathered to remember “America’s pastor,” who died last week at age 99.
 The ceremony will be followed by Graham’s funeral in Charlotte, N.C., on Friday.